FNNDSC/chrisproject.org/blog/2023-10-24-cloudy-ChRIS.md

 tags: [musings, historical, OpenShift, future]
 ---

 I have found myself of late trying to explain a bit how ChRIS relates to the "Cloud".
 How does ChRIS benefit from cloud technologies and build compelling solutions?
 Usually in the mix is the term "AI".
 I suppose each of these concepts, "ChRIS", "Cloud", "AI" are fully deserving of their own blogs.
-Still, in the interest of just tackling a question that I have been asked about, and to marshal my thoughts, I'll attempt to discuss a bit about how ChRIS and also speak to how ChRIS has grown with technologies like OpenShift.
+Still, in the interest of just tackling a question that I have been asked about, and to marshal my thoughts, I'll attempt to discuss a bit about how ChRIS relates to and has benefited from technologies like OpenShift.
 I'll honor the "musings" tag line and keep this posting somewhat conversational, even though OpenShift is a specific engineering technology.

 I have been working in what I'll call _scientific compute_ for more than two decades.
 This does of course beg the question _"What is scientific compute?"_ other than the obvious "something to do with science".
 From my perspective _scientific compute_ stems from a very simple design pattern: analyze data (related to some science) and produce results.
 That's it.
 No mess, no fuss.
 The bedrock of science of course is _data_ (or _observations_) and the purpose of science really is to map or analyze that data into something meaningful. _Scientific compute_ stays close to that ethos.
 In a practical sense, to me _scientific compute_ consists of input data, some analysis on that data, and output data.
 True, such a pattern is not exclusively _scientific_ and there are no doubt many other domains that follow something similar -- financial computing, for example.
 Still, as a general observation, this pattern is endemic in computing in science.